Wedvich/knockout.macros/README.md

 **neq** `ko.computed.neq( value1, value2[, valueN...] )`

-Tests two or more values for loose inequality using `!=`.
+Tests two or more values for loose inequality.

 ---